aixp/Synthesizer/README.md

 # Synthesizer

-This repository contains the source code for a synthesizer (currently resembling an electronic piano) designed for the STM32F4-family microcontroller, mostly written in the [Oberon](https://en.wikipedia.org/wiki/Oberon_(programming_language)) programming language.
+This repository contains the source code for an audio synthesizer (currently resembling an electronic piano) designed for the STM32F4-family microcontroller, mostly written in the [Oberon](https://en.wikipedia.org/wiki/Oberon_(programming_language)) programming language.

 ## Features